tardate/LittleCodingKata/README.md

-# 412 Little Coding Katas
+# 413 Little Coding Katas

-> Latest addition :sparkles: [moveNums](./factor/move-nums) - Using Factor to rearrange an array; cassidoo's interview question of the week (2026-02-09).
+> Latest addition :sparkles: [VQWiki](./tools/vqwiki) - About the Very Quick Wiki Java-based WikiWikiWeb clone.
+The project is now officially abandoned, and I address exporting data from VQWiki.

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about